mortar-works/mortar-website/src/site/use-cases/dynamic-information-environments.md

 Hoop’d is a flexible and modular framework, making it easier and more affordable for you to design accessible services by bringing together siloed departments, building local area networks and identifying users.
 Through customised user interfaces Hoop'd empowers more seamless navigation, self-referral, and self-assessment, enhancing the user experience of your service and helping you to create more engaging and targeted directories and campaigns.

 At the core of Hoop’d is a technical infrastructure capable of providing you with the tailored **web services, algorithms, and APIs** needed to capture, organize, and act on information efficiently.
-This infrastructure supports the application of intelligence to improve user outcomes across a growing range of service domains, from youth services to adult social care, as well as specialised areas such as housing, financial, and digital inclusion.
+This infrastructure supports the application of intelligence to improve outcomes for your users across a growing range of service domains, from youth services to adult social care, as well as specialised areas such as housing, financial, and digital inclusion.

  <figure>
   <img src="{{ '/static/images/use-cases/dynamicinfoenvironments_02.png' | url }}" />